moveit/moveit.ros.org/documentation/contributing/pullrequests/index.markdown

 ### Feature Branches in Upstream Repositories

-Pull requests should originate from a user's fork of the main MoveIt! upstream repository as much as possible.
-Github has a feature that allows a MoveIt! maintainer to contribute to a contributor's pull request branch [even if the branch is on another user's fork](https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork/).
+Pull requests should originate from a user's fork of the main MoveIt upstream repository as much as possible.
+Github has a feature that allows a MoveIt maintainer to contribute to a contributor's pull request branch [even if the branch is on another user's fork](https://help.github.com/articles/committing-changes-to-a-pull-request-branch-created-from-a-fork/).
 Use of this is encouraged.

 In rare cases, if a maintainer expects support in the development of a patch from non-maintainer users, they are free to create a new branch in the upstream repository instead.
 This enables other maintainers to directly push changes there and enables users to add pull-requests targeting the feature branch.
 To keep the list of branches clear and unambiguous, **names for such branches should always follow the pattern ``pr-<ros distribution>-<keyword description>``**.
 This makes it clear these branches are not relevant to users not involved in the respective request.

 ### The Latest Branch Preserves All Original Commits

-All contributions that get merged into MoveIt! and should be included in later ROS distributions have to end up in the latest branch with their full description and individual commits.
+All contributions that get merged into MoveIt and should be included in later ROS distributions have to end up in the latest branch with their full description and individual commits.
 This is necessary in order to preserve the history of the changes.
 Future versions of MoveIt might not share the whole history of older branches and finding your `git blame` returns a commit called ``cherry-picked #123``, without an additional description, is not desirable.